PET raw data

 - Using a look-up table to replace the pixel values in sinogram or image: imglkup

 - Extracting specified planes and frames to a new file: esplit

 - Sum together the specified frames from a dynamic sinogram to emulate static scan: ecatssum

-- Correction of the frame times relative to the injection time, when scanning was started later: ecattime
+- Correction of the late scan frame times relative to the injection time, when scanning was started later: ecattime

 - Setting ECAT sinogram and image frame times: eframe